asemidotsky/dev-wiki/pages/languages/js/index.md

 ## Dates

-Dates written as numbers, specifiy the number of milliseconds since January 1, 1970, 00:00:00
+* Dates written as numbers, specifiy the number of milliseconds since January 1, 1970, 00:00:00
+* JavaScript counts months from 0 to 11.
+January is 0.
+December is 11
+* In JavaScript, the first day of the week (0) means "Sunday", even if some countries in the world consider the first day of the week to be "Monday"

 ```js
 new Date()